Skip to main content

 Multiplication with a formula example

-Counts the number of cells that contain numbers.
+Counts the number of cells containing numeric values.

 Interpret your data

-Now that you have your data, you have to interpret it.
+Now that you’ve gathered your data, the next step is to interpret it.

 How do you sort data by column?

-• There are no blank rows or columns interrupting the data you want to sort.
+• There are no blank rows or columns interrupting the dataset.

-• You have a distinct header row for your data.
-(Optional but highly recommended.)
+• You have a distinct header row that labels each column (optional, but strongly recommended).

 Preparing your data to be sorted

-• Select any cell inside your data table (or the entire range you want to sort).
+• Select any cell within your data table (or highlight the entire range you want to sort).

 • Go to Data > Sort.

-• Select any cell inside your data table (or the entire range you want to sort),
+• Select any cell within your data table (or highlight the entire range you want to sort).

 • Go to Data > Sort.